-The Society for Educational Studies invites bids from researchers interested in making an original contribution to knowledge in the field of educational studies.
+The Society for Educational Studies has awarded the University of Glasgow the National Award for 2022.
 The theme for the 2022 National Award is: The Transformative Work of Teachers.

 The theme of the National Award 2022 will double as the theme of the SES Annual Colloquium in 2023 (to be held at Oriel College, Oxford in September 2023).
 The theme of the transformative work of teachers speaks to a number of different aspects of educational research.
 The themes presented below offer suggested areas for a proposal to consider.
 These themes are intended to provide focus to any application, whilst offer scope and breadth for researchers to investigate novel and original directions.

 This focus for the 2022 National Award brings together current thinking in the area and aims to fund a piece of leading research that will build on existing work, spotlight teachers at the centre of any new social contract for education, and reemphasise the unique and valued role that teachers hold in society.
 The recent Reimagining Our Futures Together report by UNESCO (2021) is one report that foregrounds the transformative work of teachers in the current context, but prospective applicants do not need to limit their proposals to this report.
 This National Award seeks to build on previous funding opportunities that the Society has offered in the areas of Social Organisation of Educational Studies, Race and Education, New Technologies in Education.